VysotskiVadim/VysotskiVadim.blog/_drafts/2023-05-05-pragmatic-programmer-book.markdown

 Read `Topic 51: Delight Your Users`.

-### Working with other people
+### Working in a team

-Just a two quotes from the book with my comments.
+Two quotes from the book:

-The quotes were taken out of the context.
-They were used discussing a different topic, so I added personal comment to explain why a specific quote resonated with me.
+> Try to understand others viewpoint, difference isn't wrong.

+and

 > Build the code, not your ego.

-> Try to understand others viewpoint, difference isn't wrong.

-There're so many ways to achieve the same goal.
-It's okay if somebody uses a technique that is different from what you think is the best.
-Ask if they see the same disadvantages in this approach as you see.
-Ask if they considered an approach that could illuminate this disadvantages.
-Even if you think that they're obviously wrong not doing as you suggest - just accept that they're different.
+Do the quotes resonate with your experience?

+## TODO

 ### Different techniques

 The goal it's using a technique, the goal is to deliver good software.

 ### Small steps